-The Group's financial instruments mainly comprise trade receivables, cash and cash equivalents, Long-term interestbearing debt, trade payables, other current liabilities and financial derivatives in the form of currency forwards.
+The Group's financial instruments mainly comprise trade receivables, cash and cash equivalents, Long-term interest-bearing debt, trade payables and other current liabilities.

 A financial asset or financial liability is recognized on the balance sheet when the company becomes a party to the contractual provisions of the instrument.
 A financial asset or part of a financial asset is to be removed from the balance sheet when the contractual rights are realized, expire or when the company loses control over it.
 A financial liability or part of a financial liability is to be removed from the balance sheet when the obligation in the contract is discharged or otherwise cancelled.